Parsa-Rajabi/CIS-110/docs/quiz.md

 - **How:** The quiz will be a take-home, *open-book\** quiz.
 There will be **NO in-person/Zoom session** during the quiz.
 **note: refer to [quiz rules](#quiz-rules) to understand what open-book means
 - Generally, your instructor will not be able to answer questions during the quiz - do your best with your best interpretation.

-### Preparation:
-- The quiz will cover all concepts from the first 4 weeks of the class (until end of week 4)
-- There are practice modules available on Cengage/MindTap that you can use to prepare for the quiz

 ### How to access the quiz: